 Yes, all graduate students can access services at the Health Center and the Brandeis Counseling Center.
 All students will be able to access the Brandeis Health Center whether they have their own private insurance or have purchased the Brandeis University Student Health Insurance Plan .
 Students with the SHP can choose to use the Health Center for in-network health care services or they may opt to use another provider.
 SHP enrolled students do not need a referral to see outside providers.

 You can always be seen at the Health Center for evaluation.
-If you need urgent care or emergency services we will assist you in accessing the best level of care for your needs.
+If you need urgent care we will assist you in accessing the best level of care for your needs.